trawick/emptyhammock-project-template/README.md

 ## Development system requirements

+- Python 2.7
+- Python 3.5 or 3.6
 - `jq` command, for running `./manage.py` on the server
   - Ubuntu: `sudo apt install jq`
 - `virtualenv` command, for creating Python virtual environments
 - PostgreSQL server and CLI, for your development and test database
+- Vagrant 1.8.7 or later, for testing a Vagrant-managed server
+  - This is typically used when testing new Ansible deployment logic.

 ## Creating virtual environments